COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Maine/README.md

 cd "/Volumes/T7/State Test Project/Maine" //This should link to the Main Maine folder

-global Original "/Volumes/T7/State Test Project/Maine/Original Data Files" //This should link to the original data folder.
+global Original "/Volumes/T7/State Test Project/Maine/Original Data Files" //This should link to the folder containing all original data

 global Output "/Volumes/T7/State Test Project/Maine/Output" //This should link to an empty folder where the output will be generated.